zanko-mezdrichki/Double-Pendulum-Simulation-Using-Machine-Learning/README.md

 In the preview folder there are images showing the training history and the comparison between angles calculated with the two methods with default parameters.

-To see the default animation: [https://youtu.be/9tKttP7lyuA](https://youtu.be/9tKttP7lyuA)
+To see the animation with default parameters: [https://youtu.be/9tKttP7lyuA](https://youtu.be/9tKttP7lyuA)

 ## 📈 Future Improvements